stytchauth/stytch-android/tutorials/UI.md

 The Stytch UI uses the Builder pattern to initialize the UI, and allows you to fully customize the look, feel, and supported products.

 Within your host activity, define the UI and any configuration options you would like.
-An example is below:
+Examples for both the Consumer and B2B UI are below:

+## Consumer UI
 ```kotlin
 import com.stytch.sdk.ui.StytchUI